How is impulsivity controlled? A complete approach with exercises and practical tips

 🔸 Stop - Take a deep breath and interrupt the action;

 🔸 Think - Analyze the situation.
-Reflect on what you are feeling and what will be the consequences of that same action? ;
+Reflect on what you are feeling and what will be the consequences of this same action?

-🔸 Act - Make a decision based on previous steps.
+🔸 Act - Make a decision based on the previous steps.

 Conscious Breathing Exercise

 It aims to reduce emotional reactions and calm the nervous system.
-To do this, it is important that you look for:
+For this, it is important that you look for:

 🔸 Sit comfortably;

-🔸 Breathe in through the nose counting to 4;
+🔸 Inhale through the nose counting to 4;

 🔸 Hold your breath for 2 to 4 seconds;